Breast Reduction Mammoplasty

 Naturally, patients should ask questions to ensure they have all the information they need before their procedure.
 For example, you should enquire about where you will be taken after the procedure, what medication you will be given at the surgery if you will have stitches and more.

-What Are the Risks of a Reduction Mammoplasty?
+What Are The Risks Associated With Reduction Mammoplasty?

 Like all other surgical procedures, a reduction mammoplasty does carry several risks.
-As a patient, it is important to understand these risks before you choose to have your surgery.
+As a patient, it is important to understand these risks before going ahead with the procedure.

 Risks which are commonly associated with a reduction mammoplasty include unfavourable scars, infection, temporary or more long-term numbness of the nipple, anaesthesia risks, excessive bleeding, blood clots, slow wound healing and skin discolouration.
 All these risks will be explained to you before the procedure takes place.
 The patient must also sign a consent form to acknowledge they have understood and accepted the risks of the procedure.

 Considering the risks associated with a reduction mammoplasty, it is vital to have a good surgeon with experience in breast reduction procedures.
-Even though it does not eliminate all the risks completely, risks are somewhat reduced if you choose an experienced surgeon over an inexperienced surgeon.
+Even though it does not eliminate all the risks completely, the risks are somewhat reduced if you choose an experienced surgeon over an inexperienced surgeon.